 Pink Princess philodendron plants don’t need to get repotted often.
 But try to get them into a new pot once every year or two unless your plant becomes root-bound.
 Their roots need ample space to stretch out.
 However, don’t plant it in too large of a pot.
 When there is too much room, the soil will retain water longer, which may lead to root rot.

-Plant your Pink Princess philodendron in pots that are large enough for the roots to stretch out but not so large the soil stays moist all the time.
+Plant your Pink Princess philodendron in pots large enough for the roots to stretch out but not so large the soil always stays moist.

 ©Wirestock/ via Getty Images